Peeling Bipartite Networks for Dense Subgraph Discovery: Peeling Butterflies

 \section{Peeling Butterflies}

-In this section, we present algorithms to compute the $k$-tips and $k$-wings in a bipartite graph.
-Our algorithms finds the tip numbers of vertices, $\tip{\cdot}$, and and wing numbers of edges, $\wing{\cdot}$.
-We locate all the $k$-tip and $k$-wing subgraphs with the hierarchical relations among them by using $\tip{\cdot}$ and $\wing{\cdot}$
+In this section, we present algorithms to find the tip numbers of vertices, $\tip{\cdot}$, and the wing numbers of edges, $\wing{\cdot}$. $k$-tips and $k$-wings with the hierarchical relations can be located by the $\tip{\cdot}$ and $\wing{\cdot}$ values, as explained above.